Best Local Kids Stores for Gifts

 Families shop for everything from unusual games to fidgets to projectile toys at their Glenwood Park and Ponce City Market locations.
 Kids have the run of the store too, and can get hands on by trying out the toys.
 Their mission is to bring back family game night, so their selection of games is especially impressive.

 Located in Decatur and Athens, browse Treehouse Kid and Craft’s carefully curated collection of toys, art and craft supplies, clothing and books.
 Kids will enjoy the play areas to try out the toys.
 The store also has art classes for kids 2-14, drop-in classes on Saturdays, and break camps –perfect for experience gifts this holiday season.

 Check out Seed Factory in the Westside Provisions District for the babies and children on your list.
-This store carries everything adorable like clothes (newborn to age 8), books, classic wooden toys and arts and crafts.
+This store carries everything adorable from clothes (newborn to age 8) and books to classic wooden toys and arts and crafts.

-At this newly opened store in Canton, parents can find wacky toys like “The Bug Vac” (which is exactly what it sounds like), girlie gifts like the hair chalk salon and educational items like “My First Chemistry Kit.”
+With stores in Canton and Woodstock, parents can find wacky toys like “The Bug Vac” (which is exactly what it sounds like), girly gifts like the hair chalk salon and educational items like “My First Chemistry Kit.”
 Bring the kids and have them write their letters to Santa and mail them right in the store.
 (Be sure to peek at their lists too.)